abhishekarya1/Hash-Define-myNotes/content/linux/lib.md

 apt-get purge pkg_name 	# remove a package and its config files

-apt-get autoremove pkg_name	# remove unused dependencies of this package (dependencies that only this package used and no other package on the system uses)
+apt-get autoremove pkg_name	# remove unused dependencies of this package (dependencies that only this package used and no other package on the system uses) (doesn't remove config files)

 apt-get autoremove	# remove all unused dependencies globally (for all packages)